V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 We reuse the create_entity data structure as the state.

 #### Work in progress data structure based on Tigerbeetle

+> From the r128 documentation:
+>
+> Fixed-point uses integer machine instructions, which on most modern processors are no faster, and often slower, than their floating-point equivalents.
+> Therefore, if performance is a concern, it may be better to use fixed-point for storage of values, and to do computation on the differences between values as floating point, if the precision loss of conversion is acceptable.

 ##### create_entity_interpolate
 We pad to the CPU cache line.